-I am pleased to present the Code of Professional Conduct and Ethics for Speech and Language Therapists devised by the Speech and Language Therapists Registration Board at CORU.
-The code specifies the standards of ethics, conduct and performance expected of registered speech and language therapists.
+I am pleased to present the Code of Professional Conduct and Ethics for Occupational Therapists devised by the Occupational Therapists Registration Board (OTRB) at CORU.
+The code specifies the standards of ethics, conduct and performance expected of registered occupational therapists.

-The Speech and Language Therapists Registration Board was appointed on 14 February 2013 by the Minister for Health, James Reilly.
+The Occupational Therapists Registration Board was appointed on 14 February 2013 by the then Minister for Health, Mr. James Reilly T.D.
 The purpose of CORU is to protect the public by promoting high standards of professional conduct, professional education, training and competence among registrants.

 In 2010, the Health and Social Care Professionals Council at CORU developed a framework code detailing common standards across its constituent boards.
 The framework was reviewed and updated in 2013.
 The framework was further reviewed and updated in 2018.
-Many of the standards of ethics, conduct and performance expected of speech and language therapists are common to the health and social care professions to be regulated by CORU.
-The Speech and Language Therapists Registration Board, made up of both lay members and representatives of the profession, have carefully adapted the framework with additional assistance from experts external to the Board, public consultation and international best practice.
+Many of the standards of ethics, conduct and performance expected of occupational therapists are common to the health and social care professions to be regulated by CORU.
+The Occupational Therapists Registration Board, made up of both lay members and representatives of the profession, has carefully adapted the framework with additional assistance from experts external to the Board, public consultation and international best practice.

-This Code outlines the standards of ethical behaviour and conduct that the public expects from speech and language therapists.
+This Code outlines the standards of ethical behaviour and conduct that the public can expect from occupational therapists.
 Each year registrants will be asked to pledge that they comply with the Code of Professional Conduct and Ethics.
-It is essential that all registrants read, understand and meet the standards set out in this Code as failure to do so could result in a complaint of professional misconduct being made about the registrant.
+It is essential that all registrants read, understand and meet the standards set out in this Code as failure to meet the standards could result in a complaint of professional misconduct being made about the registrant.

-As the goal of the Speech and Language Therapists Registration Board is to protect the public by fostering high standards of professional conduct, education, training and competence among registrants, adopting this Code is a major milestone in this process.
-As the profession develops, the Speech and Language Therapists Registration Board is committed to continually reviewing these standards, in doing so, ensuring that they remain both relevant and comprehensive.
-We expect that all speech and language therapists will comply with these standards and that the consistent application of these standards will benefit individuals.
-We look forward to working with speech and language therapists, their employers and service users in realising such benefits through developments in the statutory registration process.
+As the goal of the OTRB is to protect the public by fostering high standards of professional conduct, education, training and competence among registrants, adopting this Code is a major milestone in this process.
+As the profession develops, the OTRB is committed to continually reviewing these standards, in so doing, ensuring that they remain both relevant and comprehensive.
+We expect that all occupational therapists will comply with these standards and that the consistent application of these standards will be of benefit to occupational therapists and service users alike.
+We look forward to working with occupational therapists, their employers and service users in realising such benefits as we continue to fulfil our role in the statutory registration process.